Skip to main content

 • Source: U.S. Census Bureau, American Community Survey Table DP04, B25049, and B25053

-And for each of these three variables, the dashboard provides information for the following demographics when the data is available and the margins of error are within an acceptable range:
+For both of these variables the dashboard provides information for the following demographics when the data is available, and the margins of error are within an acceptable range:

-• Race or ethnicity, defined as the self-identified response to the American Community Survey (ACS).
+• Race or ethnicity is defined as the self-identified response to the American Community Survey (ACS).
 The U.S. The Census Bureau follows guidelines provided by the U.S. Office of Management and Budget to determine race and ethnicity categories.
-Information on the standards which guide ACS race and ethnicity surveys can be found here.
+Information on the standards that guide ACS race and ethnicity surveys can be found the census bureau's website

 • Source: U.S. Census Bureau, American Community Survey, Table DP05